nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Expenses
 #### - Create Expense
-Creates a new expense entry for the current opened Trip.
+Creates a new expense entry for the currently opened Trip.

 This command can only be used if you have a Trip opened.